 In My Disney Experience, you can also view menus digitally.
-Most table-service restaurants have switched to an online menu at this time and are also using mobile check-in to minimize contact with the podium (which is also done through My Disney Experience, similar to the "I'm Here" feature for Mobile Order).
+Most table-service restaurants have switched to an online menu at this time and are also using mobile check-in (which is also done through My Disney Experience, similar to the "I'm Here" feature for Mobile Order).
 Remember that map you used to view your resort's details?
 You can do that all around property, and it's an easy way to see which restaurants offer Mobile Order.
 At the top of the map, press on "Wait Times" and select the "Dining" option.
-You'll see a map (based on where you are) and different icons; the icon that looks like a smartphone with a fork and knife represents a restaurant offering Mobile Order service, while the fork and knife icon are generally table-service restaurants.
+You'll see a map (based on where you are) and different icons; the icon that looks like a smartphone with a fork and knife represents a restaurant offering Mobile Order service, while the fork and knife icon is generally for table-service restaurants.
 You can select any icon for more information, including directions, hours, type of cuisine, price range and menu.
 You'll also have the option to Mobile Order (where applicable) and Make a Reservation (if offered).

 Using My Disney Experience at the Theme Parks

-- See where in-queue games are available using the Play Disney Parks app
+- See where in-queue games are available using the Play Disney Parks app.

-- Watch fun videos inspired by the parks, or access at-home crafts or activities
+- Watch fun videos inspired by the parks, or access at-home crafts or activities.

-- Connect to a Star Wars: Galaxy's Edge Datapad through Play Disney Parks app
+- Connect to a Star Wars: Galaxy's Edge Datapad through Play Disney Parks app.

 - See virtual guides for EPCOT's fabulous festivals.